caronc/nzb-subliminal/patches/README.md

 | subliminal-offline_providers.patch | Handle subtitle providers that aren't responding to web requests (do to maintenance or whatever) more gracefully.
 Prior to this patch; subliminal crashes if a provider goes offline or fails to respond.
 | subliminal-podnapisi.patch | In Aug 2014, podnapisi changed their web page structure around which effectively broke this as a viable provider to search.
 This patch allows subliminal to successfully search and fetch content from this location again.
 | subliminal-quote_support.patch | Some TV Shows and Movies have quotes in their title.
 These quotes were interfering with the potential matches on providers when being queried for subtitles.
 This patch resolves this dillema.
+| subliminal-addic7ed.logging.patch | Login and Logoff of Addic7ed server made just a bit more obvious

 ```bash
 # Assuming you have our dependencies fullfilled